Heliostat.

 Onboarding tour cut

-Cut scopes move back to the pitch list as raw drafts — title, problem, solution, rabbit holes all preserved.
-Re-pitch next cool-down, re-commit next cycle, or let them go.
+Cut scopes move back to the pitch list as raw drafts — title, problem, solution, rabbit holes, and no-gos all preserved.
+Re-pitch next cooldown, re-commit next cycle, or let them go.

 No feature work.
 Fix lingering bugs, update dependencies, jot rough ideas for next cycle — and run the retrospective.
 All on one page.
 Close cooldown when you're done; only then does a new cycle start.